PoisotLab/ms_betacov_mapping/README.md

-intensity of *selection* varies across space, driven by both the biotic complexity of the community (locally diverse hosts and viruses are more biotically complex) and the local favorability of the environment  [@Thrall2007]; and trait remixing, which occurs when coevolutionary dynamics are driven by by the arrival (or departure) of functional traits, through changes in community composition due to invasions, meta-community dynamics, and disperal.
+intensity of *selection* varies across space, driven by both the biotic complexity of the community (locally diverse hosts and viruses are more biotically complex) and the local favorability of the environment  [@Thrall2007]; and trait remixing, which occurs when coevolutionary dynamics are driven by by the arrival (or departure) of _functional traits_, through changes in community composition due to invasions, meta-community dynamics, and disperal.

-Here, we develop a framework that quantifies each of these elements in light of a measurable aspect of host-virus interactions.
-To do so, we explore the global biogeography of betacoronaviruses, the group that includes SARS-CoV, MERS-CoV, and SARS-CoV-2.
+Here, we apply the GMTC to explore and explain the global biogeography of betacoronaviruses, the group that includes SARS-CoV, MERS-CoV, and SARS-CoV-2.
 Working from a recently published database of bat hosts of betacoronaviruses, we develop the first global maps of both host and virus evolutionary distinctiveness and biogeographic regions for this system.
 Aiming to explain these patterns, we develop a generalized framework for applying the GMTC to host-virus interactions, with a specific emphasis on the potential to create independent coevolutionary dynamics (and therefore spatial fragmentation in risk) through heterogeneity.
-We develop a trivariate risk assessment system that connects each GMTC mechanism o a quantifiable aspect of host-virus interactions: (i) viral sharing rates in host communities, representing the strength of potential interaction between viruses and any one host (i.e., places where viruses undergo constant host switching may be coevolutionary coldspots); (ii) the phylogenetic diversity of hosts,
+We develop a trivariate risk assessment system that connects each GMTC mechanism to a quantifiable aspect of host-virus interactions: (i) viral sharing rates in host communities, representing the strength of potential interaction between viruses and any one host (i.e., places where viruses undergo constant host switching may be coevolutionary coldspots); (ii) the phylogenetic diversity of hosts,